pourmalek/covir2/Variable name structure.md

 2- Second, it assumes that all those vaccinated increase their mobility toward pre-COVID-19 levels.

 3- Third, it assumes that among those vaccinated, mask use starts to decline exponentially one month after completed vaccination.

+.

+Updates 20220114 onwards:

+Added: Waning immunity, Fitting the past (improved methods), and Omicron specific changes

+(Including use of integro-differential equations; Fitting the past (IDR, IHR, IFR, for different exposure categories, and Integration of rate estimation within the SEIR fitting approach, simultaneously estimate COVID rates and underlying transmission intensity)